Lady Gaga, Eminem to headline first YouTube Music Awards

-The November 3 award show in New York, which will be live-streamed, honours the top songs and artists that were viewed on the website in the past year.
+The Nov.
+3 award show in New York, which will be live-streamed, honors the top songs and artists that were viewed on the website in the past year.

 Nominees will be announced later this month and voting by the public will determine winners, YouTube said.